algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 ### a.
 Suspension Criteria

 These criteria define when testing activities should be halted. \
-These criteria are established to ensure that testing resources are effectively utilized and that potential risks or issues are addressed before proceeding further.
+These criteria are established to ensure that testing resources are effectively utilised and that potential risks or issues are addressed before proceeding further.

 #### ➭ <ins> Critical Path Incomplete Tasks </ins>